oracle-devrel/cd3-automation-toolkit/docs/group-tf-files.md

 A new parameter 'outdir_structure_file' has been introduced in tenancyconfig.properties,  which can be used to configure single outdir or different outdir for each service.

-To enable independent service directories for the generated Terraform files, follow the below steps:
+By default, toolkit is configured to use different out directories for different services.

+**Steps to customaize directory names to be created for each OCI service -**

 1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
 Enter required config details.

-    Users have the option to enable or disable multiple service outdirectories based on their specific requirements.

-    To enable it, *outdir_structure_file* parameter which has the pre-defined path to *outdir_structure_file.properties* should be uncommented.
+    Make sure that *outdir_structure_file* is set to a pre-defined path of *outdir_structure_file.properties*.
 Refer to the screenshot below:
    ![image](../images/grouptf-1.png)